ryand626/comp116-rdougherty/forensics/README.md

 1. What is/are the disk format(s) of the disk on the suspect's computing device?

+There are multiple partitions.

+Unallocated
+Win95 FAT32 (0x0c)
+Linux (0x83)
+Unallocated

 2. Is there a phone carrier involved?

+I'm going to go out on a limb and say yes?

 3. What operating system, including version number, is being used?
 Please elaborate how you determined this information.

+Windows 95, and Linux Windows 95

 4. What applications are installed on the disk?
 Please elaborate how you determined this information.